Jubatian/rrpge-spec/specs/boot.rst

 - Background list: Video RAM page 127; Offset 0x800.
 - Layer 0 list: Video RAM page 127; Offset 0x400.
-- Layer 1 list: Video RAM page 126; Offset 0x800.
-- Layer 2 list: Video RAM page 127; Offset 0x000.
+- Layer 1 list: Video RAM page 127; Offset 0x000.
-- Layer 3 list: Video RAM page 126; Offset 0xC00.

-Note that the Background list, Layer 0 and Layer 2 are accessible through the Video peripheral area.
-The offsets are word (16 bit) offsets.
+The offsets are word (16 bit) offsets (as seen by the CPU).

 The background display list is populated the following way:

-- Each line gets the 32 bit value 0x60100000.
+- Each line gets the 32 bit value 0x40FF0000.

 The meaning of the value is as follows:

-- Layer 0 is in Video RAM bank 1.
-- Layer 1 is in Video RAM bank 2.
-- Layer 2 is in Video RAM bank 0.
-- Layer 3 is in Video RAM bank 0.
 - Global mask is 0xFF (all bit planes enabled in both 4 bit and 8 bit modes).
+- Layer 0 is disabled.
-- Layer 0-2 is in Colorkey mode, Layer 3 is in mask mode.
+- Layer 1 is in Colorkey mode.
-- Layer configuration enables only Layer 2.
 - Background pattern is color index zero.

 Each of the display lists are populated as follows:

-- Line zero gets the 32 bit value 0x00000100.
+- Line zero gets the 32 bit value 0x00000F00.
-- Odd lines get the 32 bit value 0x00000000.
+- Odd lines repeat the value of the previous line.
-- Even lines (except line zero) get the 32 bit value 0x00500000.
+- Even lines (except line zero) increment the previous line by 0x00500000.

-The first line sets an absolute pointer of zero.
+The first line points to the beginning of the layer's Video RAM bank.
 Further lines set up double scanning, with a relative increment of 80 Video RAM cells every second line.
-The colorkey, or in the case of Layer 3, the mask is zero.
+The colorkey is zero (which with the zero background pattern makes this effect invisible).

-Note that for all five display lists only the 400 visible lines are populated by the above scheme.
+Note that for all three display lists only the 400 visible lines are populated by the above scheme.
 All the remaining areas of the Video RAM are left zero.

+Layer 1 is pointed to Video RAM bank 0.
+Layer 0 is pointed to Video RAM bank 1.

 This initial setup (coupled with that the first 8 Video RAM pages are banked in the processor's address space) allows for composing simple graphics directly after boot, without the need of altering the state of the Graphics Display unit.

-The partition size is set up to 128 KWords (full Video RAM bank) for all banks, with no carry disable.

 Palette